-My Venison and Ramp Stir-Fry is the perfect way to transform simple ingredients into a delicious Chinese take-out style meal at home!
+My Venison Stir-Fry with Wild Ramps is the perfect way to transform simple ingredients into a delicious Chinese take-out style meal at home!
 If you don’t have a freezer full of venison (like us) or freshly foraged wild ramps – Don’t worry!
 You can also make this dish with beef and scallions/green onions and it will be just as delicious!

 One of the biggest struggles I have as a “blogger” is the delicate balance between being authentic yet still consistently producing appealing content which will attract traffic. (traffic = money) You see ‘authentically’ right now I’m pretty focused on cooking with locally available meats and seasonal produce/wild foraged edibles – BUT (just being honest) those recipes & blog posts aren’t going to bring traffic to my blog – i.e. they don’t “pay the bills.”